 How to Navigate the Real-World Complexity to Drive Delivery Value for the Organization

-Joanna Durand promoted the Enterprise Project Management Office (EPMO) to support project, program, and portfolio management.
+Enterprise Project Management Office (EPMO) to support project, program, and portfolio management.
 There’s more: the EPMO has a leading role in end-to-end delivery, by integrating roadmaps and plans, cross-program interdependencies management, advocating solution design approach and aligning company-wide strategies.
-Sponsor onboarding is another key activity in this EPMO Lead pillar.
+Sponsor onboarding is another key activity in this EPMO Lead pillar.romoted the

 The Engage pillar is about maintaining a CoE for program delivery and business requirements for consistency in key delivery areas.
 Delivery assurance reviews are done, and a consistent set of project delivery roles and responsibilities is established.